Following is a list of additions to SQL Anywhere databases and database servers introduced in version 10.0.1.

 Plan caching for simple DML statements Plan caching has been extended to include INSERT, UPDATE, and DELETE statements that qualify for query bypass (simple statements).
 See Plan caching.

 Materialized views with left and right outer joins now eligible for use during cost-based optimization Previously, left and right outer joins were allowed in the definition of a materialized view.
 However, this disqualified the materialized view for use in cost-based optimization.
 Now, materialized views that have left or right outer joins can be used during cost-based optimization.
-See Improving performance with materialized views.
+See Use materialized views to improve query performance.

 Support for INSTEAD OF triggers A BEFORE or AFTER trigger fires before or after the triggering operation, respectively.
 An INSTEAD OF trigger replaces the triggering operation.
 INSTEAD OF triggers can give you more control over the trigger's behavior during insert, update, or delete operations.
 See CREATE TRIGGER statement.

 DBTools enhancement You can now determine whether a database was created using SQL Anywhere 10.0.0, or a prior version, without starting the database, by using the DBCreatedVersion function.
-See DBCreatedVersion function.
+See DBCreatedVersion method [database tools].